-The BC PNP cannot apply for a work permit on your behalf.
-If you require a work permit, you must apply to IRCC for your own work permit and include the BC PNP work permit support letter with your work permit application.
+If you require a work permit, you must apply to IRCC for your own work permit; the BC PNP cannot apply for a work permit on your behalf.

 Current IRCC processing times are found here.

 To obtain a work permit support letter, please submit your request to PNPPostNom@gov.bc.ca with the subject line: Work Permit Support Letter Request.